What Is Forex Trading and How Does It Work?

 | EUR/JPY | Euro / Japanese Yen |

 Minor pairs are typically better for traders with some experience, as they can be slightly more volatile than majors.
-So if you’re an intermediate to experienced trader looking to branch out of USD-related trades, these currency pairs might be good place to start.
+So if you’re an intermediate to experienced trader looking to branch out of USD-related trades, these currency pairs might be a good place to start.

 Exotic Pairs